senchalabs/connect/Readme.md

   Connect `< 1.x` is compatible with node 0.2.x

-  Connect `1.x` is compatible with node 0.4.x
+  Connect `1.x` is compatible with node 0.4.x and 0.6.x

-  Connect `2.x` is compatible with node 0.6.x
+  Connect `2.x` (master) will be compatible with node 0.6.x

 ## CLA